keybraker/mediarizer/README.md

 ```
 ***

-> Photos are copied to the new path if date information is available. <br />Same photos with same names, from diffrent folders are not being copied.
+> Photos are copied to the new path if date information is available. <br/>Same photos with same names, from diffrent folders are not being copied.

 > To clean the program type ``` make clean ``` in ``` /mediarizer ```.